PseudoAj/DigitalWallet/README.md

 1. **test-4-feature3:** extended check for degree 4

 ## Performance
 1. Build step: This typically takes about 17.308 s.
-Measured as user time and averaged over five runs.
+Measured as execution time and averaged over five runs.
 1. Streaming: For one second of streaming data (915 transactions) are processed within 0.0649 s.
 Measured as execution time over five runs.

 Remarks: Additionally, the build model can be cached for the user network locally.